uPortal-Attic/uportal-app-framework/docs/announcements.md

 MyUW [documents how it uses announcements](https://kb.wisc.edu/myuw/page.php?id=63903) in its Knowledge Base.

 ### Theme

-By default, if you set nothing in [the theme](theming.md) the mascot pictured below will appear in the top bar:
+A mascot in the header can make announcements.

+The `mascotImg` variable in [the theme](theming.md) sets the theme-specific mascot.

+If `mascotImg` is unset, `uw-frame` defaults to a generic robot mascot.

 ![default mascot image](./img/announcement-character.png)

-Provide a `mascotImg` variable in the theme to override this.

 ### Creating a mascot image
 The image itself should have the following characteristics: